digimakergo/doc/index.md

 - If you want to develop website, you can start to [write template](tutorial/templating).
 - If you want to develop web application, you can check our [rest api](tutorial/rest)

-To know how to permission, see [Permission introduction](tutorial/permission).
+To know how to set permissions, see [Permission introduction](tutorial/permission).

-Read [Digimaker concepts](tutorial/digimaker-concepts) to understand our design concepts.
+Read [Digimaker concepts](tutorial/digimaker-concepts) to understand some design concepts.

 More articles:
  - [Use client library(digimaker-ui)](tutorial/digimaker-ui)(tba)